Mortgage Calculator

 8. HOA fees.
 If you’re buying in a neighborhood governed by a homeowners association (HOA), you can add the monthly fee amount.

-If you’re an old-school math whiz, here’s the formula embedded in the mortgage calculator that you can use to calculate your home loan payments:
+If you’re an old-school math whiz and prefer to do the math yourself using a mortgage payment formula, here’s the equation embedded in the mortgage calculator that you can use to calculate your home loan payments:

 A = P[r (1+r)n]/[(1+r)n-1]